katrinamichanicou/kwizical-mern/README.md

    nvm install 20
    ```

-### Set up your project
+### Set up our project

-1. Have one team member fork this repository
+1. Fork this repository.
-2. Rename the fork to `acebook-<team name>`
+2. Rename the fork to your preferred name.
-3. Every team member clone the fork to their local machine
+3. Clone the fork to your local machine
 4. Install dependencies for both the `frontend` and `api` applications:
    ```
    cd frontend